tpayne/CloudFunctions/GCP/samples/AdvancedHttpFunction/README.md

         --runtime=java11 \
         --trigger-http \
         --source=target
-    Deploying function (may take a while - up to 2 minutes)...⠹
     Deploying function (may take a while - up to 2 minutes)...done.
     availableMemoryMb: 256
     buildId: 999a237f-de4c-4569-b38f-69471ef804cc